-U Bein Bridge in Myanmar, one of the most wonderful places to watch sunset
+U Bein Bridge – the most wonderful places to watch sunset

 One of the highlights of any visit to Myanmar is to travel around Mandalay.
 In the surroundings of the ancient capital are the townships of royal yesteryear with pagodas, ruins, crafts and monasteries.
 In Mandalay, you should not miss chance to visit U Bein Bridge, which is the longest teakwood bridge and is considered as the most wonderful place to watch sunset in the world.